Contact me

 I have completed specialist training in CBT for ADHD with Dr Susan Young, a leader in this field, and training in Comprehensive Behavioural Intervention for Tics (CBiT) with Prof Doug Woods.
 This approach has been evidenced as effective via telemedicine and incorporates Habit Reversal Therapy.
 For more information about telemedicine and what it is like to have therapy this way see the Tourettes Action article here.
 I am listed with Tourettes Action as a trained behavioural therapist.
 I have also completed training to diagnose autism using the ADOS and ADI-R.

-My interest and skills in online working has been furthered by completing training in avatar therapy with ProReal, a company who provide a virtual reality platform for therapy and coaching contexts.
+My interest and skills in online working have been furthered by completing training in avatar therapy with ProReal, a company who provides a virtual reality platform for therapy and coaching contexts.
 I have completed a certificate in online working with the Academy for Online Counselling & Psychotherapy and am a Level 2 professional member of Association for Counselling and Therapy Online

 Location